We're here to answer all of your questions

 Yes, all Tower Health Urgent Care centers have X-ray capability.

-What do I do if I’m not getting better?
+What should I do if I’m not getting better?

 Tower Health Urgent Care will call to follow up on your initial visit.
 If you are not getting better, we can recheck your symptoms at a reduced cost.